Max Frisch: Käte Rubensohn and Germany

-In the summer of 1934, Frisch met Käte Rubensohn, who was three years his junior.
+In the summer of 1934 Frisch met Käte Rubensohn, who was three years his junior.
 The next year the two developed a romantic liaison.
 Rubensohn, who was Jewish, had emigrated from Berlin to continue her studies, which had been interrupted by government-led antisemitism and race-based legislation in Germany.
 In 1935 Frisch visited Germany for the first time.
 He kept a diary, later published as Kleines Tagebuch einer deutschen Reise (Short Diary of a German Trip), in which he described and criticised the antisemitism he encountered.
 At the same time, Frisch recorded his admiration for the Wunder des Lebens (Wonder of Life) exhibition staged by Herbert Bayer, an admirer of the Hitler government's philosophy and policies.
-(Bayer was later forced to flee the country after annoying Hitler).
+(Bayer was later forced to flee the country after annoying Hitler.)
 Frisch failed to anticipate how Germany's National Socialism would evolve, and his early apolitical novels were published by the Deutsche Verlags-Anstalt (DVA) without encountering any difficulties from the German censors.
 During the 1940s Frisch developed a more critical political consciousness.
-His failure to become more critical sooner has been attributed in part to the conservative spirit at the University of Zurich, where several professors were openly sympathetic with Hitler and Mussolini.
+His failure to become more critical sooner has been attributed in part to the conservative spirit at the University of Zurich, where several professors were openly sympathetic to Hitler and Mussolini.
 Frisch was never tempted to embrace such sympathies, as he explained much later, because of his relationship with Käte Rubensohn, even though the romance itself ended in 1939 after she refused to marry him.